danielperr/hapi/README.md

 A platform of HTML forms (a.k.a activities) that students and children can complete at home. :memo:
 These activities can be used to teach subjects and provide questions & excercises with answer checking. :100:

-[v] **No registration or log in!**
+- [x] **No registration or log in!**
-[v] **Works completely on internet browsers - no installation required!**
+- [x] **Works completely on internet browsers - no installation required!**
-[v] Activities are constantly and automatically saving your progress in local storage
+- [x] Activities are constantly and automatically saving your progress in local storage
-[v] Activities can be saved as single html files that can be used without internet
+- [x] Activities can be saved as single html files that can be used without internet

 KEEP IN MIND that This repository is a work in progress and will have many issues.